EfeAkkurt/EfeAkkurt/README.md

 ## About Me

-🔹 Detail-oriented, analytical, and passionate about development and debugging
+-Detail-oriented, analytical, and passionate about development and debugging
 -----

 ## Contact Me